Achebe (character)

 Achebe is a supervillain appearing in American comic books published by Marvel Comics.
-Created by Christopher Priest and Mark Texeira, the character first appeared in Black Panther Vol. 3, #3.
-Achebe exists within Marvel's main shared universe, known as the Marvel Universe.
-The character is primarily depicted as a recurring enemy of the Black Panther.
+Created by Christopher Priest and Mark Texeira, the character first appeared in Black Panther Vol. 2, #3.
+Achebe is a recurring enemy of the superhero Black Panther.

+Development

+Concept and creation

+Creator Christopher Priest stated that the character was inspired by the Joker, Hannibal Lecter, and Hans Gruber.
+Priest has stated that he is "the Joker to [Black] Panther's Batman."